TaroEld/BBbuilder/README.md

 The generated folders and files depend on the template used, see [Templates](#templates) If `git` is available (in PATH), a git repository will be initialised.
 #### Flags
-- `-altpath <path>`: Specify another folder to place the new mod.
-Example: `init mod_my_first_mod -altpath "C:\BB Modding\My_Mods\"`
+- `-directory <path>`: Specify another folder to place the new mod.
+Example: `init mod_my_first_mod -directory "C:\BB Modding\My_Mods\"`
 - `-template <templatename>`: Specify which template to use.
 \n Example: `bbbuilder init my_cool_mod -template ui`
-- `-replace`: Indicate that you'd like to replace the files in an existing folder.
+- `-overwrite`: Indicate that you'd like to replace the files in an existing folder.
 Only files that exist in the template will be overwritten in the target folder.
 If this flag is not specified, the program will show you an error message if you specify a folder that already exists.

 #### Templates
 The template defines what files and folders will be created in the new mod directory.